XS30/Face-detection-in-PYNQ/README.md

 5.Configure FPGA IP address and test network.
 6.Use the 'lsusb' command to view the camera.
 7.Run jupyter notebook.
-8.Upload "Face detection project.ipynb" and compile it.
+8.Upload "Face detection project.ipynb" "Xml data" and compile it.

 ## Result